Roman dodecahedron

-A Roman dodecahedron or Gallo-Roman dodecahedron is a small hollow object made of copper alloy which has been cast into a regular dodecahedral shape: twelve flat pentagonal faces, each face having a circular hole of varying diameter in the middle, the holes connecting to the hollow center.
-Roman dodecahedra date from the 2nd to 4th centuries AD and their purpose remains unknown.
+A Roman dodecahedron or Gallo-Roman dodecahedron is a type of small hollow object made of copper alloy which has been cast into a regular dodecahedral shape with twelve flat pentagonal faces.
+Each face has a circular hole of varying diameter in the middle, the holes connecting to the hollow center, and each corner has a protruding knob.
 They rarely show signs of wear, and do not have any inscribed numbers or letters.